Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 4:

-Using the engine from init_db_engine create a method list_db_tables to list all the tables in the database so you know which tables you can extract data from.
-Develop a method inside your DataExtractor class to read the data from the RDS database.
+Using the engine from init_db_engine create a method list_db_tables to list all the tables in the database so you know which tables you can extract data from.Develop a method inside your DataExtractor class to read the data from the RDS database.

 Step 5: